 Maintenance and Cure

-Maintenance and cure are an important right for offshore workers and seamen, as they are often employed in hazardous conditions, and may not be able to access medical care or other forms of financial assistance if they become injured or ill.
-As such, it is important for employers to take all necessary precautions to ensure the safety of their employees.
-In addition, employers must also be aware of their legal obligations to provide maintenance and cure to their injured or ill employees.
+Maintenance and cure are important rights for seamen, as they are often employed in hazardous conditions, and may not be able to access medical care or other forms of financial assistance if they become injured or ill.

 Do I Need an Offshore Injury Lawyer in Texas?